SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Also talk about that random dude from Ahmedabad lmaooo.

-From the stuff I forwarded to Anirudh:

-The reason why I'm advocating for a google form linked to sheets is because it can improve on some issues like missing chair slots and a lot of missing phone numbers.
-And pinging people on the whatsapp group is too much of a pain and sometimes it won't work out

-missing chair slots impact trackability on people

-and having only the phone number impacts trackability because people can mess up one digit, or forget to add the phone number.
-I think adding email is beneficial in case the phone number link to a student fails

-you'll notice human errors here like duplicated entries for gov and opp, usually solved in a google form with compulsory questions for speaker 1 and 2

 Excel's ease of use is incredibly low cause it has random keybord shortcuts, and dragging a cell normally will copy its content to other cells